harveyr/hotes/README.md

 For example, a markdown file with a header `# Fascinating Article about (Doorknobs)!` will be auto-named `fascinating-article-about-doorknobs.md`.

-Keeping the filenames in sync with the doc titles aids in `Ctrl-P` searching.
+Keeping the filenames in sync with the doc titles aids in `Ctrl-P` searching, among other things.